Ninth Judicial Circuit Court

 Mediation - A process used by parties to reach their own agreements without a court hearing.
 The FOC will provide mediation services when there is a dispute over custody or parenting time, if both parties agree.

 Michigan Court Rules ( MCR) - A set of formal, written rules concerning court procedures.

-Michigan Department of Human Services (DHS) - The state agency that handles the public assistance program.
+Michigan Department of Health and Human Services (DHHS) - The state agency that handles the public assistance program.

 Minor - A child under the age of eighteen years.

 Order - A written decision of a court.